 Most kayaks are made from polyethylene plastic.
 So most likely, this would be one of your options.
 The material is less expensive and is abrasion-resistant.
 However, it makes the kayak heavier and prone to UV damage.

 As the production of kayaks is evolving, there are different innovations and processes that kayaks undergo.
 Some manufacturers mix some elements to polyethylene plastic to make kayaks more durable.

 For example, kayaks made from single-layer polyethylene are more durable.
 While triple-layered polyethylene kayaks are lighter and buoyant because it features a foam in between.

 There are also other choices, but they can be expensive.
 ABS plastic offers similar durability, UV resistance, and lighter weight.
 Kayaks made from ABS have a distinct two-tone design.
 The deck and hull are manufactured separately, and then they were bonded together.

 Another choice would be composite kayaks, these are considered special kayaks.
-They’re on the higher-end of price range too.
+They’re on the higher-end of the price range too.